-Well, first of all, I would say we have the Harvard Macy Institute relationship that the Foundation has had for a number of years.
-As I indicated earlier in my opening remarks, there is a foundational course that is available to the scholars the Foundation pays directly for, and then there are several other courses that HMI, Harvard Macy Institute, offers for educators as they continue to mature in their careers, and those are also available to the scholars, and we provide professional development funds and the award for those.
-The other opportunities are through the mentoring network, both the peer mentors that will be assigned to the scholar as well as the National Advisory Committee, which also serves as mentors to the scholars.
-There is the gathering of the scholars once a year, the annual meeting of the Macy Faculty Scholars, and then there ultimately the strength of the full network of current scholars and alum scholars who are available as a resource to assist you both in your project and also in your career development.
+Well, first of all, I would say we have the Harvard Macy Institute relationship that the foundation has had for a number of years.
+As I indicated earlier in my opening remarks, there is a foundational course that is available to the scholars the foundation pays directly for.
+And then, there are several other courses that HMI, Harvard Macy Institute, offers for educators as they continue to mature in their careers, and those are also available to the scholars and we provide professional development funds in the award for those.
+The other opportunities are through the mentoring network, both the peer mentors that will be assigned to the scholar, as well as the National Advisory Committee, which also serves as mentors to the scholars.
+There is the gathering of the scholars once a year at the annual meeting of the Macy Faculty Scholars.
+And then, there is, ultimately, the strength of the full network of current scholars and alum scholars who are available as a resource to assist you both in your project and also in your career development.

-Can the project focus on an educational intervention outside of the US, such as a medical student global health elective abroad?
-To clarify, the elective course is offered through a US-based medical school, but occurs both here, domestically, and abroad.
+Can the project focus on an educational intervention outside of the U.S., such as a medical student, global health elective abroad?
+To clarify, the elective course is offered through a U.S.-based medical school, but occurs both here, domestically, and abroad.

-I think the short answer is yes, and the add-on to that is we would also like to see if there's any applicability that could be brought back to the US as well and applied.
+I think the short answer is yes.
+And the add-on to that is we would also like to see if there's any applicability that could be brought back to the U.S., as well, and applied.